Cyprus Copper Clay 100gm is an excellent base metal clay medium for jewellery, crafts, sculpture and models.

-Cyprus Copper Clay is an excellent base metal clay medium for jewellery, crafts, sculpture and models.
-Offered in lump (wet) form, this clay is water-based, air dries and fires to .999 pure copper.
-Economical, easy to form, fire and finish, the fired clay presents as beautiful on its own or as the perfect platform for enamelling projects.
-In its greenware state, the clay is slightly flexible and carves easily.
+Developed by Cindy Silas, Cyprus Copper Clay is an excellent base metal clay medium for jewelry, crafts, sculpture and models.
+Offered in lump (wet) form, this clay is waterbased, air dries and fires to (99.9%) pure copper.
+Economical, easy to form, fire and finish, the fired clay presents as beautiful on its own or as the perfect platform for enameling projects.

-** PLEASE NOTE ** - Magic Carbon is not recommended for use with Cyprus Copper Clay as it may complicate the use of embeddables, bezel settings and repairs, causing an increased or uneven shrink rate.
+Magic Carbon is not recommended for use with Cyprus Copper Clay as it may complicate the use of embeddables, bezel settings and repairs, causing an increased or uneven shrink rate.
 It may also increase the shrink rate of the clay.
 We recommend creating a small test piece following the schedule before committing to firing complex work.

-- Option 2: The greenware can be placed on top of 1” of activated carbon in a steel firing container.
+- Option 2 - The greenware can be placed on top of 1” of activated carbon in a steel firing container.
 Do not add activated carbon on top of the greenware for the phase 1 firing.

-Full ramp to 871ºC / 1600ºF and hold for 3 hours.
+Phase 2 - Full ramp to 871ºC (1600ºF) and hold for 3 hours

-Once the pieces have cooled enough to handle from phase 1, gently transfer the work to a kiln firing tin that has at least 1” of activated carbon in the bottom.
+- Once the greenware has cooled enough to handle (phase 1), gently transfer the work to a steel firing container that has at least 1” of activated carbon spread on the bottom.
 Arrange the pieces with at least 1/2” of space between them.

-Cover all pieces with at least 1” of activated carbon.
+- Cover all pieces with at least 1” of activated carbon.
 Additional work can be added in layers as long as there is 1” of activated carbon above and below each piece.